tompany/Voron_PWM_Beeper/README.md

 ## Credits
-The tunes and the PWM values in this package are made by [**Robson Couto**](https://github.com/robsoncouto) I only made an instruction for ChatGPT to translate his music code into Klipper gcode
+The tunes and the PWM values in this package are made by [**Robson Couto**](https://github.com/robsoncouto) I only made an instruction for ChatGPT to translate his music code into Klipper GCODE MACRO's.

 ## Preparations
 - Copy the [tunes__settings.cfg](https://github.com/tompany/Voron_PWM_Beeper/blob/main/Tunes%20Base%20Files/tunes__settings.cfg) to your KLIPPER config files folder [^1]